Politics BA (Hons)*

 Assessment and feedback

-Assessments are varied and consist of formal exams focusing on lecture topics, and a range of written coursework assignments.
-You will be given clear, generic and additional assessment criteria at the start of the degree and at appropriate points throughout your studies.
-In your final year, you will complete a special study or dissertation, allowing you to specialise in an area of your own choice.
+Assessment on this politics course is varied and includes written coursework assignments, with formal exams introduced in the second and third years.
+You will receive clear assessment criteria at the start of the degree and at appropriate points throughout your studies.
+In the final year, you will complete a special study or dissertation, allowing you to specialise in an area of your choice.

 Year One